Brenda0904/Bafstu/to_test.md

 Scores variants on the evolutionary constraint.

 See where the most recent protein function information is stored/ how it is updated. --> Uniprot

+Check whether the tool needs a connection to uniprot at the moment it is running